konflux-ci/build-definitions/task/build-helm-chart/0.1/README.md

 # build-helm-chart task

+> **Deprecated**: This task is deprecated.
+Please remove it from your pipeline.
+  Deprecation date: 2025-07-28

 The task packages and pushes a Helm chart to an OCI repository.
 As Helm charts require to have a semver-compatible version to be packaged, the task relies on git tags in order to determine the chart version during runtime.